rmskmr05/SensorData4ActivityRecognition/README.md

 # SensorData4ActivityRecognition
-Collects data from multiple ADXL345 accelerometer (SPI based) data and transmit it to ML Model via UART
+Collects data from multiple ADXL345 accelerometers (SPI based) and transmit it to PC for ML Model.